bantolov/RhetosWorkshop/Day6/day6.md

 Assignment:

-* Publish your BookstoreRhetosServer application on a test environment, on a new empty database.
+* Publish your Bookstore.Service application on a test environment, on a new empty database.